opencadc/opencadc.github.io/storage-inventory/ops/README.md

 ### Standalone Storage Site
 A Storage site maintains an inventory of the files stored at a particular location, and provides mechanisms to access (**minoc**) those files and query (**luskan**) the local inventory.
-Below is an outline of the deployment for a stand-alone (no _Global_ site) Storage Inventory Storage site, with one storage system, one database, etc, in one data centre.
+Below is an outline of a stand-alone (no _Global_ site) Storage Inventory _Storage_ site, with one storage system, one database, etc, in one data centre.
 If you have files in multiple data centres, or more than one storage platform in one data centre (e.g. some files on a posix file-system and some on Ceph object storage), you would have more than one Storage site, and each site would run its own services, database, storage, and applications.

-Note: In a Storage Inventory deployment which also involves a Global Site and multiple Storage Sites, there will be two more applications required at a Storage Site (`fenwick` and `ratik`).
-These will be discussed elsewhere.

 <center>
 <img src="SingleSiteWithExternal.drawio.png" width="500">